crubiogarcia/crubiogarcia.github.io/README.md

 ### Differential Growth Simulation
 [Repository](https://github.com/crubiogarcia/Differential-Growth)

+Differential growth refers to a process where different parts of an organism or structure grow at different rates or in different directions, leading to changes in shape, size, or form.
+This concept is commonly observed in biology, mathematics, and engineering.
+Through procedural generation this algorithm simulate the growth of plants, trees, and otsher organic structures by incorporating growth principles found in nature.
+This method allows the creation of highly realistic and visually appealing environments in computer graphics and game development.
 This script simulates differential growth patterns in a mesh using Kangaroo Physics for collision simulation and Anemone for looping.
 ![Differential Growth](/assets/img/differential.png)